Israel tightens encirclement of Gaza City as Blinken urges more civilian protection — or else there will be "no partners for peace"

 After meeting Blinken, Israeli Prime Minister Benjamin Netanyahu said Israel "refuses a temporary cease-fire that doesn't include a return of our hostages," referring to some 240 people Hamas abducted during its attack.
 He said Israel was pressing ahead with its military offensive with "all of its power."

-Blinken said there had to be a substantial and immediate increase in humanitarian aid to Gaza, where "we need to do more to protect Palestinian civilians."
-Without that, "there are no partners for peace," he said, adding that it was critical to restore the path toward a two-state solution to the Israel-Palestinian conflict.
+Blinken said there had to be a substantial and immediate increase in humanitarian aid to Gaza, and said, "We need to do more to protect Palestinian civilians."

+"We've been clear that as Israel conducts his campaign to defeat Hamas, how it does so matters," Blinken said at a news conference.
+"It matters because it's the right and lawful thing to do.
+It matters because failure to do so plays into the hands of Hamas and other terror groups.
+There will be no partners for peace if they're consumed by humanitarian catastrophe and alienated by any perceived indifference to their plight."

 "High state of readiness"